 Three out of four journalists say they are feeling more pressure to think about how a story could potentially be shared on social media, says a new survey by Muckrack and Edelman of 251 journalists in late 2014.
 This means the stakes are going up for everyone who hopes to see a story in print, on the air, in the sound waves or online.
 We have … [more]

 I encouraged a nonprofit organization client to start a blog a few years ago because their website voice did not match their functional reality.
-In person, on the phone, and at events, the organization projected an image that was touchy-feely, compassionate, … [more]
+In person, on the phone, and at events, the organization projected an image that was touchy-feely, compassionate, informal, accepting and embracing for the people it was trying to help, … [more]

 Cramming your social media updates with hashtags may make you feel like you are in the know, but does it make your social media content more discoverable?
 I was on Twitter this evening and checking the hashtag for the town I live in outside DC, and found a realtor had posted seven listings in a twenty minute period for a rental property he … [more]

 Have I ever gotten an interview for a client by pitching a journalist cold through Twitter?
 Yes.
 Here’s the story: